dmytri/node-operetta/README.md

 If the program nit has many subcommands, i.e. clone, commit, push then each of these could have their own options and help.
-Operetta has a command function that allows you to define these and get a new instance of operetta just for these commands.
+Operetta has a command function that allows you to define these and get a new instance of operetta for each command.

 <pre>
 operetta.command('clone', "Clone a Repo", function(command) {